misael-diaz/OpenBDS/README.md

 The higher level Object-Oriented Programming OOP code is written in FORTRAN and everything else is written in C.

-This is a work in progress, contributions are welcomed.
+This project is not under development for the time being.

 ## Motivation